 Komarov entered the First Moscow Special Air Force School when he was only 15.
 Upon completing his basic education and training, Komarov joined the Soviet Air Forces as a lieutenant.
 In March 1960, he was among the 20 candidates chosen among 3.000 candidates for the Vostok programme.
 Komarov was put behind in the line by Korolev just because he was older than the preferred age limit.
 Thus, Gagarin became the first among the chosen ones and made history by being the first man in space.

 His first major career success came on 12 October 1964 when Komarov flew over Earth inside the Voskhod 1 spacecraft.
-The seventh manned space mission in the history of Soviet Russia came with many achievements, while carrying the first signals of the incoming tragedy.
+The seventh manned space mission in the history of Soviet Russia came with many achievements while carrying the first signals of the incoming tragedy.

 Voskhod 1 was the first-ever spacecraft with more than 1 crew capacity and broke the altitude record as it reached 336 kilometres above the ground.
 Commander Komarov, flight engineer Konstantin Feoktistov and doctor Boris Yzegorov were sent to space without proper spacesuits.
 The reason was the stubbornness of the Russian officials to stuff three cosmonauts into a spacecraft which was actually designed for two.
-They wanted the launch of the first mission including a space engineer and a doctor.
-Komarov managed to make radio transmissions for the Tokyo Olympic Games on 10th of October and successfully landed Voskhod 1 after a very uncomfortable journey.
+They wanted the launch of the first mission, which included a space engineer and a doctor.
+Komarov managed to make radio transmissions for the Tokyo Olympic Games on the 10th of October and successfully landed Voskhod 1 after a very uncomfortable journey.

 Challenging the Impossible

 After his success in the Voskhod-1 mission, Komarov was chosen for the Soyuz 1 programme along with Yuri Gagarin in 1966.
-The mission made Komarov anxious from the beginning, nevertheless, his arms were tied against the arrogance of the Russian officials.
+The mission made Komarov anxious from the beginning; nevertheless, his arms were tied against the arrogance of the Russian officials.
 The same year Sergey Korolev, the only person who could delay the mission, passed away.

 Unfortunately, Soyuz 1 went through a very hasty development process and no matter how many times Komarov had an argument over the technical issues they were left unaddressed.
 According to space historian Amy Shira Teitel, there were in total 203 technical issues with Soyuz 1.
 Opening his thoughts to his friend Venyamin Russayev before the mission, Komarov said: “he was going to die.”
 Yet, he rejected the idea of withdrawing from the mission to not be replaced by his close friend Yuri Gagarin and endanger his life.